- Scientific name: Mustelus mustelus

 Shore fishing for smooth-hound begins in the spring when the first smaller fish being to move into smaller water to feed on the crabs which have begun to peel.
 Numbers and size of smooth-hound will continue as the temperature increases and peaks in summer.
 However, the weather needs to be still and the sea needs to be fairly calm to bring the smooth-hound within casting range of the shore – choppy or rough seas will see the smooth-hound staying out offshore in deeper water.
 Many anglers also find that catches tend to pick up as the sun begins to set.

 The best rigs are single hooked and clipped down behind a bait clip, or even better and impact shield.
 Hook size should be 3/0 in a strong pattern as this will allow the smaller smooth-hound to be hooked, while being able to handle a larger specimen which could come along.
-It is not necessary to cast great distances as smooth-hound will come into fairly shallow water when the weather is calm, usually casting somewhere between the sixty and one hundred yard mark will find the feeding fish.
-When it comes to bait peeler crab is the very best choice, and accounts for the vast majority of smooth-hound catches around the UK.
+It is not necessary to cast great distances as smooth-hound will come into fairly shallow water when the weather is calm, usually casting somewhere between sixty and one hundred yards will find the feeding fish.
+When it comes to bait peeler crab is the best choice, and accounts for the vast majority of smooth-hound catches around the UK.
 Fresh and frozen appear to be equally effective.
-However, if peeler crab is not available squid baits, as well as mackerel and ragworm can also catch this species.
+However, if peeler crab is not available squid baits which are combined with mackerel strip or ragworm can also catch this species, and prawn or shrimp baits can also prove effective.
 It is also worth trying hardback crab, as this is what smooth-hound feed on naturally, and some anglers have reported that catch levels stay the same when the peelers run out and hardback crab is used instead.
 Alternatively, using a half peeler/half hardback crab bait can work well, and makes the supply of peeler crabs last twice as long.
 Hermit crabs can also be used, although the small size means that a large number need to be used to provide a sufficient bait.
 A good way around this is to combine hermit crab in a cocktail with ragworm or a strip of mackerel.
 Whichever bait is used do not overload the hook with bait as the point needs to be exposed to be driven into the hard mouth of this species.

 Smooth-hound hit baits hard and run with the bait in their mouth – even a modestly sized specimen can pull a rod over, or potentially into the sea.
 Many anglers either set the drag of their reel so it will give line, or set their reel onto the ratchet (line out alarm) to provide an audible warning when a smooth-hound is taking their bait.
 Smooth-hound, even smaller ones, are very strong fighters which give anglers a great battle.
 Often they will need to be given line to make runs before they can be successfully reeled in, and big fish can be lost to anglers who attempt to reel in a fish too quickly and end up snapping their line.
 With all of the qualities smooth-hound possess it is easy to see why so many anglers want to protect stocks by catching and releasing this sporting species.